Robustness through Data Augmentation Loss Consistency: Experiments on covariant tasks

-Next, we empirically evaluate the performance of DAIR.
-The only hyperparameter that we tune for DAIR is $\lambda$ (chosen via grid search on validation set), and the rest of the hyperparameters, such as step-size, batch-size, and number of training epochs, are only tuned for the ERM baseline and chosen to be exactly the same for DAIR.
-The code of our experiments is available here: \url{https://github.com/optimization-for-data-driven-science/DAIR}.
+Thus far, we observed that DAIR-SQ is a practically stable variant of DAIR with some theoretical motivations and guarantees (such as convergence).
+In the rest of the paper, when we refer to DAIR without only postfix, we mean DAIR-SQ.
+As we empirically evaluate the performance of DAIR, we emphasize that the only hyperparameter that we tune for DAIR is $\lambda$ (chosen via grid search on validation set).
+The rest of the hyperparameters, such as step-size, batch-size, and number of training epochs, are only tuned for the ERM baseline and chosen to be exactly the same for DAIR.
+In this section, we continue with covariant tasks where feature-level regularization is expected to hurt the performance.